61131/nginx-http-est/README.md

 * [https://www.example.com/.well-known/est/arbitraryLabel2/cacerts](https://www.example.com/.well-known/est/arbitraryLabel2/cacerts)

 This configuration can be supported by this module through the inclusion of multiple location directives within the server configuration.

+### est_auth_request

+* **syntax:** `est_auth_request <uri>`
+* **default:** `none`
+* **context:** `location`

+Enables HTTP-based client authorization based upon the result of a subrequest sent to `<uri>`.

+The EST server MAY request HTTP-based client authentication.
+This request can be in addition to successful TLS client authentication if mandated by EST server configuration.
+Alternatively, HTTP-based client authentication may be used in situations where an EST client did not successfully complete TLS client authentication - This may occur where the EST client is enrolling for the first time or if the certificates available to the EST client cannot be used for TLS client authentication.

+This functionality operates in a similar manner to [ngx_http_auth_request_module](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html).
+If the subrequest returns a 2xx response code, the client is authorized.
+If the subrequest returns 401 or 403, the client is denied with the corresponding error code.
+Where this functionality differs from [ngx_http_auth_request_module](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html) is that authentication is only required for selected operation paths as defined in [RFC 7030](https://datatracker.ietf.org/doc/html/rfc7030).

+This approach permits a range of different authorization mechanisms to be employed in concert with EST server operations.

 ### est_csr_attrs